PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 then click the Delete Item button.
 If you attempt to delete a pop-up that has child items, you will be asked to confirm the deletion.

+Items can be updated by first selecting them in the panel on the left and then by updating the fields on the right side of the maintenance window.
+Pay attention to the text in the colored area in the top box, it will change depending on the item type.

+Items can be rearranged by dragging & dropping them into a new position in the panel on the left.
+"Normal" items can be dropped onto a pop-up to move them into the pop-up.
+While dragging over a pop-up the indicator will change to a rectangle.
+Pop-ups can be expanded by clicking the chevron symbol to the left.

 When you have finished updating the list, click the Save & Close button.
 Even though you can see changes in the main window, the list is not actually saved until the Save & Close button has been clicked or the List Maintenance window is closed.